google/WebFundamentals/src/content/en/updates/2019/07/chrome-75-media-updates.md

 `keySystemConfiguration` key must be set in the media configuration object passed to `navigator.mediaCapabilities.decodingInfo()`.
 The value of this key is a dictionary that holds a number of [well-known EME types].
-This replicates the inputs provided to EME's `requestMediaKeySystemAccess()` (rMKSA) with one major
+This replicates the inputs provided to EME's `requestMediaKeySystemAccess()` with one major
-difference: sequences of inputs provided to rMKSA are flattened to a single value wherever the intent of the sequence was to have rMKSA choose a subset it supports.
+difference: sequences of inputs provided to `requestMediaKeySystemAccess()` are flattened to a single value wherever the intent of the sequence was to have `requestMediaKeySystemAccess()` choose a subset it supports.

 The Decoding Info API describes the quality (smoothness and power efficiency) of support for a single pair of audio and video streams without making a decision for the caller.
-Callers should still order media configurations as they do with rMKSA, only now they walk the list themselves.
+Callers should still order media configurations as they do with `requestMediaKeySystemAccess()`.
+Only now they walk the list themselves.

 `navigator.mediaCapabilities.decodingInfo()` returns a promise that resolves asynchronously with an object containing three booleans: `supported`, `smooth`, and `powerEfficient`.
-However when a`keySystemConfiguration` key is set and `supported` is `true`, yet another MediaKeySystemAccess object named `keySystemAccess` is returned as well.
+However when a`keySystemConfiguration` key is set and `supported` is `true`, yet another `MediaKeySystemAccess` object named `keySystemAccess` is returned as well.
 It can be used to request some media keys and setup encrypted media playback.
-Here’s an example.
+Here’s an example:

     // Like rMSKA(), orderedMediaConfigs is ordered from most to least wanted. const capabilitiesPromises = orderedMediaConfigs.map(mediaConfig =>